tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_combine_swagger_and_guide.md

     ...
 ```

+(Unfortunately, I can't point to the output as this project was behind a firewall.)

 The result was to compress much of the information into a single button that, when clicked, expanded with more details.
 By incorporating expand/collapse sections from Bootstrap, you can add a ton of information in this `description` object.
 (For the JavaScript you need, add `script` references in the header or footer of the same `index.html` file where you referenced your `openapi.yaml` file.)

 Additionally, you can include modals that appear when clicked.
 Modals are dialog windows that dim the background outside the dialog window.
 Again, you can include all the JavaScript you want in the `index.html` file of the Swagger UI project.